 - Brabham BT38 (John Powell): Brand new for Motul Rondel Racing at Oulton Park at the end of March 1972, and raced there by Tim Schenken, who finished second.
 For Schenken again at Thruxton a few days later, then for Derek Bell at Nürburgring at the end of April, by Jean Max at Pau, and by Jean-Pierre Beltoise at Crystal Palace and Rouen.
 Schenken used the car for the rest of the season, winning at Hockenheim in October.
 Sold to John Powell (Ottawa, Ontario, Canada) for Formula B in 1973.
 Sold to Bob Schutt (Kirkwood, MO) at Watkins Glen at the end of 1973, and used by him in Mid West Division FB racing.
 In the early 1980s, Schutt sold the car to Bob Willis (St Louis, MO), who is believed to still own it in 2019.

 - Lotus 69 [71/69.2.FB] (Gary Gove): New to William Monson (Kent, WA) in February 1971 with pale yellow bodywork according to the Lotus built record.
 Raced by Monson in the SCCA Continental Championship and SCCA Nationals in 1971 but after only a few races he suffered a major accident at Laguna Seca in June 1971 when he clipped the bridge and was in hospital with significant injuries.
 He returned to racing but crashed again in an SCCA Regional at Portland in August, seriously damaging the car.
 This time he retired from racing and sold the wrecked Lotus to Gary Gove (Tacoma, WA).
 Gove's racing partner Pete Lovely was then in the process of fitting a F1 DFV engine to his 1970 F2 Lotus 69 and Gove was able to use the F2 rear end to repair Monson's car.
-The result was a very quick car and in 1972 Gove raced it in ICSCC and NW Regional events plus at least one National and the Westwood round of the Canadian FB series.
+The result was a very quick car and in 1972 Gove raced it in ICSCC and NW Regional events plus at least one National, the Kent (Seattle) National in September.
 In 1973, Gove won the NorPac title in the Lotus and then sold it to Jon Norman (Oakland, CA) who won the 1975 NorPac FB title and was second in 1976.
 Norman also took the car to the SCCA Runoffs in 1975, finishing a remarkable fourth, and raced it in several Pro Formula Atlantic races.
 Norman raced it at least once in SCCA events in 1977 before replacing it with a much newer March 76B.
 Subsequent history unknown.

 - Brabham BT29 (Archie Snider): Jim Gutfreund (Des Moines, Iowa) bought a new Brabham BT29 for 1970 and ran it in Midwest Div Formula B, winning two races and leading the division until his BRM-built Ford twin-cam blew.
 He sold the car to Archie Snider (Los Gatos, CA) for 1971 and Snider continued with the BRM engine until joining forces with Jon Milledge (Mountain View, CA) who crewed the car for Snider in Regionals while racing it in Nationals and in Pro events.
 They continued with the car through 1972 and into 1973, before Snider replaced it with a GRD.
 It then went to Larry Wright (Riverside, CA) to replace his earlier BT29 that he'd wrecked in June 1973.
 Wright kept the car until 1976 after which he retired and sold the car to "an unknown guy who lived in the Sierra Madre area of So Cal, near Pasadena".